 Advancements in technology have offered experts the ability to use faster and more precise ways to diagnose a problem, and that is no different in dental imaging.
 We, at Wylie Dental Associates are proud to have the technology available to accurately diagnose your dental issues quickly and have the assurance that we need to provide you with the ideal treatments available.
 Below are some of the technologies that we may use during your visit.

-A cephalometric X-ray, or ceph X-ray, is a diagnostic radiograph used primarily for orthodontic treatment planning.
+A cephalometric analysis, or CEPH X-ray, is a diagnostic radiograph used primarily for orthodontic treatment planning.
 Ceph X-Rays are extraoral, so patients do not have to insert any sort of trays, bitewings or films into the mouth.
-They are also are safe, fast, painless and extremely effective.
+They are also safe, fast, painless and extremely effective.

 Over the past few decades, dental technology has seen drastic advancement as the need for more precise diagnostic tools has increased.
 This includes the digitization of X-ray technology.
 Offering superior resolution with less radiation exposure, digital radiography at your Wylie dental care provider is an excellent way to help diagnose oral problems.
 Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming, making them one of the most important advancements in modern dentistry.